A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits

-We note that a naive way to reduce the high-probability bound in the literature under the adversarial setting (see Section \ref{ssec:literature}) into one under the stochastic setting is as follows.
-For simplicity, we assume $\sigma=1$.
-First, a simple union bound suggests that with probability at least $1-2T\exp(-C^2/2)$, all the rewards are bounded within $[-C, 1+C]$.
-Then applying the known result under the adversarial setting, one knows that for any $\delta'>0$, with probability at least $1-\delta' - T\exp(-C^2/2)$, the regret in the stochastic setting is bounded by
+2. With $\sigma>0$, one way to reduce the high-probability regret bound for EXP3-IX into one under the stochastic setting is as follows.
+For simplicity, we assume $\theta\in[0, 1]^K$ and Gaussian noise with $\sigma=1$.
+First, a simple union bound suggests that with probability at least $1-2T\exp(-C^2/2)$, all the stochastic rewards are bounded within $[-C, 1+C]$.
+Then by applying Theorem 12.1.1 in \cite{lattimore2020bandit}, one knows that for any $\delta>0$, with probability at least $1-\delta/2 - 2T\exp(-C^2/2)$, the cumulative regret in the stochastic setting is bounded by